It might have been ∙

-The Greek word translated waiting eagerly is apokaradokia.
-Apokaradokia is an intensely desired expectation with a high confidence of fulfillment.
+The Greek word translated as waiting eagerly is apokaradokia.
+Apokaradokia is an intensely desired expectation with high confidence of fulfillment.
 “It describes the stance of someone who scans the horizon with head thrust forward, eagerly searching the distance for the ﬁrst signs of the dawn breaking – the daybreak of glory” (Barclay).

 For children of the King, the future is certain and secure.
 When we fully comprehend this, we eagerly long for the fulfillment of our hope, our confident expectation.
-Rather than looking back longingly for the “good old days,” we look forward to the future wonderful days to come.
+Rather than looking back longingly for the “good old days,” we look forward to the wonderful future days to come.
 Paul could hardly wait.

 23 I’m torn between two desires: I long to go and be with Christ, which would be far better for me.